RafaelClaudio7/myReactBlog/README.md

 <h1>My React Blog✨</h1>
 <strong>🚩Warning!!!
-(In develoment)</strong>
+(In development)</strong>
-<p>This is a project developed using react basic tools learned to pratice and get more experience using this library</p>
+<p>This is a project developed using react basic tools, that i learned to pratice and get more experience using this library</p>
-<p>My goals building this project are improve my javascript and react skills, cause the only way to get better is praticing</p>
+<p>My goals building this project are improve my javascript and react skills</p>
 <h4>My Project Design Idea</h4>
 <img src="./figmaIdea.png" alt="Prototype image">
 <h6>Dependencies to this project</h6>